-Homemade Cranberry Liqueur with Orange Zest is easy to make, delicious to drink and a beautiful gift to share over the holidays!
+Homemade Cranberry Liqueur is easy to make, delicious to drink and a beautiful gift to share over the holidays!

-In the past couple of years I’ve started making Homemade Cranberry Liqueur in time for Thanksgiving; it’s really perfect for the entire holiday season so you need a bit of a head start since it has to age for a couple of weeks (These cranberries were frozen from last year; I take NO chances on being able to find them in time!).
+In the past couple of years I’ve started making Homemade Cranberry Liqueur in time for Thanksgiving; it’s really perfect for the entire holiday season so you need a bit of a head start since it has to age for a couple of weeks.

 Still, the star attraction for me is this Sparkling Cranberry Cocktail.
 It’s seasonal, so simple and elegant and yet from the making of the liqueur to the final cocktail, it is so easy no one would imagine you only labored for a few minutes.
 Perfect right?